MelHardy/Winratio/README.md

 This repository contains additional code to conduct the win ratio analysis in association with the WinRatio package.
 Its includes code to do the following:

-- [Extended results summary which includes the variance, z score and standard error and proportions of wins, losses and ties]
+- Extended results summary which includes the variance, z score and standard error and proportions of wins, losses and ties
-- [Pooling with rubins rules]
+- Pooling results of multiple imputation datasets with rubins rules